Measurement of the $e^+e^-\to\pi^+\pi^-$ cross section from threshold to 1.2 GeV with the CMD-3 detector: Detection efficiency

-To increase luminosity, the collider was operated with the long beams during the last part of the season in 2013 and afterwards with the typical size of the beams interaction region of $\sigma_Z \sim 2.3-3$~cm along the beam axis (with $\sigma_Z \sim 1.3-1.7$~cm in the first part of the 2013 season).
+To increase luminosity, the collider was operated with the long beams during the last part of the season in 2013 and afterward with the typical size of the beams interaction region of $\sigma_Z \sim 2.3-3$~cm along the beam axis (with $\sigma_Z \sim 1.3-1.7$~cm in the first part of the 2013 season).
 The long beams have comparable length to the length of the drift chamber with $L/2\sim20$~cm.
-To ensure that the selected tracks in the used range of polar angles were still inside the good fiducial volume of the DCH, the strong enough cut on the longitudinal coordinate of the event vertex $|Z_{average}|<5$~cm was applied as listed in Eq.~\ref{eq:cuts}, which filtrates up to ~10\% of events.
-This inefficiency was extracted from the analysis of the $Z_{vtx}$ distribution, which is constructed with the $N_{hits}$ cut released.
-Energy deposition from the combined calorimeter, including the BGO endcap part, was used for the event type tagging.
+To ensure that the selected tracks in the used range of polar angles were still inside the good fiducial volume of the DCH, the strong enough cut on the longitudinal coordinate of the event vertex $|Z_{average}|<5$~cm was applied as listed in Eq.~(\ref{eq:cutsvtx}), which filters up to ~10\% of events.
+This inefficiency was extracted from the analysis of the $Z_{vtx}$ distribution of selected tracks on the same collinear sample as used in the analysis by Eq.~(\ref{eq:cuts}), except that the $Z_{vtx}$ selection itself and $N_{hits}$ cut were released.
+Energy deposition from the combined calorimeter, including the BGO end cap part, was used for the event type tagging.
 These modifications on the signal sample and tagging were necessary to avoid possible distortion of the tails of the $Z_{vtx}$ distribution due to inefficiencies.
 The cosmic background, originated not from beam interactions, is well predicted and was subtracted using the event time as shown in Fig.~\ref{figtevent}.
 While the $Z_{vtx}$ selection inefficiency has sizeable values, originally from the collider it is exactly the same for all processes.
 Possible differences may come from the different angular dependence of the efficiencies and edge effects for the $\pi^+\pi^-$ and $e^+e^-$ events.
 But as long as we stay in the highly efficient volume of the detector, this difference is negligible.
-The additional detector related effect from the track Z-vertex resolution $\sigma_{Z_{vtx}}\lesssim 3$~mm contributes to the efficiency much smaller, of the order of $\lesssim0.5\%$.
-And the difference between the $\pi^+\pi^-$ and Bhabha events is even smaller with the typical values of the $\varepsilon^z_{ee}/\varepsilon^{z}_{\pi\pi} -1 \lesssim (0.05 \div 0.10)\%$, with at most up to 0.3\% at the $\sqrt{s}<1$~GeV when the enormous correlated noise situation was observed in the detector during the part of the 2018 season and about 0.4\% at the $\sqrt{s}>1$~GeV for the 2013 season.
-This was studied using the full detector MC simulation and cross checked by the data using samples of events of different types as mentioned above (see Fig.\ref{fignhiteff}).
+The additional detector related effect from the track $Z$-vertex resolution $\sigma_{Z_{vtx}}\lesssim 3$~mm contributes to the efficiency much smaller, of the order of $\lesssim0.5\%$.
+And the difference between the $\pi^+\pi^-$ and Bhabha events is even smaller with the typical values of the $\varepsilon^z_{ee}/\varepsilon^{z}_{\pi\pi} -1 \lesssim (0.05 \hyph 0.10)\%$, with at most up to 0.3\% at the $\sqrt{s}<1$~GeV when the enormous correlated noise situation was observed in the detector during the part of the 2018 season and about 0.4\% at the $\sqrt{s}>1$~GeV for the 2013 season.
+This was studied using the full detector MC simulation and cross checked by the data using samples of events of different types as mentioned above (see Fig.\ref{figtestsel}).
+The additional cross-check was performed by realizing the $Z_{vtx}$ cut from 5~cm to 8~cm in Eq.~(\ref{eq:cutsvtx}) and redoing the full analysis to extract the pion form factor (redoing all efficiencies, the particle separation and etc).
+The $Z_{vtx}$ selection inefficiency changes from ~10\% to $\lesssim 1\%$ for the RHO2018, while the measured pion form factor is consistent with baseline selections at the level $(-0.05\pm0.01)\%$, $(0.04\pm0.01)\%$ and $(-0.12\pm0.05)\%$ for the RHO2013, RHO2018 and LOW2020 seasons respectively.